 A savvy executive knows to engage a facilitator early on in the process, because part of the role of facilitator is to listen to your goals, concerns, needs and challenges and then custom-design a process to address them, drawing from experience and a vast toolkit of proven methods.

 You don’t need the facilitator to be an expert in your industry; what you need is someone who is an expert in facilitation; i.e.,

 MK Communication Strategies Principal Maggie Kuhn and her facilitation associates are deeply experienced professionals and are trained in the Technology of Participation (ToP)® methodology of facilitation.

-The ToP (Technology of Participation) Facilitation ® methodology is an integrated set of facilitation methods and tools to solicit stakeholder input and synthesize it into actionable outcomes for development.
+According to the Institute of Cultural Affairs (ICA), the ToP (Technology of Participation) Facilitation ® methodology is an integrated set of facilitation methods and tools to solicit stakeholder input and synthesize it into actionable outcomes for development.
 ToP methods are used to foster collaboration in visioning, decision making, and action.

 The structured process allows groups to think, talk and work together with the objective of gaining consensus on where they actually are now as a community or organization, why and how they got there, where they would like to be, and what they will do together to help them get to where they need to go.

 The ToP method is designed to help businesses, communities and organizations: